cronvel/smart-preprocessor/README.md

 //# loglevel >= 3 : console.log( myVar ) ;
 ```

-If a switch *loglevel* exists, is a number and is greater than or equals to 3, then the code is uncommented.
+If a *loglevel* switch exists, is a number and is greater than or equal to 3, then the code will be uncommented.